darrenng1996/Airline_sales/README.md

 Arrival Delay in Minutes: Minutes delayed when Arrival
 Satisfaction: Airline satisfaction level(Satisfaction, neutral or dissatisfaction)

-All of the comparisons are done by MySql queries and graphs are done in Tableau Here are the questions I came up with for analyzing the dataset:
+Here are the questions I came up with for analyzing the dataset:

 1) How many loyal/disloyal customers in this dataset?